HAWAAZAROUAL/quizapp/docs-planning/SETTING_UP_MIDTERM_PROJECT.md

 - minimal, modern
 - balsamiq, moqups, draw.io, pen/paper
 - Steal the design

-## Planning folder
-- create a .md file and share with the member

 ## Features
 - If not going to demo, don't build it